marick/lens2/mostly_words/rationale.md

    client code having to care if the field is at the top level, is buried within the network, or is computed on the fly.

-   Information hiding still rules, though it's less emphasized in functional programming than object-oriented programming.
+   Although it's less emphasized in functional programming than object-oriented programming, information hiding still rules.
 Joe Bergin used to say of object-oriented code that "I should be able to ask you what you had for breakfast without knowing how to reach into your stomach to find out", and I think Lens 2 supports the functional programming equivalent.

 4. It would be a tragic waste of human life for multiple people to